gromacs/gromacs/docs/gmxapi/userguide/install.rst

 You can also install the :py:mod:`gmxapi` Python package from within a local copy of the GROMACS source repository.
-Assuming you have already obtained the GROMACS source code and you are in the root directory of the source tree, you will find the :py:mod`gmxapi` Python package sources in the :file:`python_packaging/src` directory.
+Assuming you have already obtained the GROMACS source code and you are in the root directory of the source tree, you will find the :py:mod:`gmxapi` Python package sources in the :file:`python_packaging/src` directory.

 ::